 Hepatitis B – Where appropriate, as agreed with the Department of Health, we provide this for people at high risk (medical, dental, nursing etc).
 There is a charge for this service.
 Please ask at reception for details.
 It is available to others privately.

 Health checks with our Practice Nurse or Health Care Assistant are offered to all patients.
 We screen against preventable disease, particularly heart disease.
 We look for known risk factors and help you to eliminate them.
 We strongly recommend this ‘MOT’ to you!

 ‘Well woman’ and ‘well man’ advice is also available from our practice nurses.

 We offer a full range of contraceptive and sexual health advice, including emergency contraception.
-Just make an appointment with a
+Just make an appointment with a doctor.

 If you've had unprotected sex or the condom broke, emergency contraception in pill form can be taken up to 3 days afterwards.
 It is more effective the sooner it is taken.
 However, an IUCD can usually be fitted up to 5 days afterwards, which can still prevent pregnancy.
 This would need to be fitted by a family planning clinic.

 Emergency contraception is available free from Pharmacists for under 21’s or free to all on prescription from a doctor, from Woking & Weybridge NHS Walk-in centres and from most sexual health clinics.
 You can also buy it at most Pharmacies.

 Ante natal and post natal care is provided by the Doctors, Community Midwives and Health Visitor.
 We co-operate with the maternity unit early discharge policies.

 Respiratory Disease Clinic (Asthma and Breathing) led by Sister Loveday Ellis

 Child Health Drop-in Clinic (under 5's) 2-4pm Tuesday led by Gill Janikowski Health Visitor.
 Gill and our doctors provide Child Health Surveillance